Macfarlane Burnet’s best known contributions to science are:

 Macfarlane Burnet’s Contributions to Science

 Burnet’s scientific discoveries and achievements were legion; he published over 400 papers documenting his own research work, mainly in the field of virology.
-It is, however, his work in immunology, only a minor part of his work, that he is best remembered.
-Here we shall concentrate on just two contributions: the theory of acquired immunological tolerance, for which he received a Nobel Prize; and the theory of clonal selection, which he believed was his most important work.
+It is, however, his work in immunology, only a minor part of his work, for which he is best remembered.
+Here we’ll concentrate on just two contributions: the theory of acquired immunological tolerance, for which he received a Nobel Prize; and the theory of clonal selection, which he believed was his most important work.